 I have used this method for five children.
 It works.

 In fact, I have bought this book for every pregnant friend who’d read it since I have used it.

 This book outlines a basic eat, wake, sleep cycle so that by 3 months your baby is sleeping 10-12 hours a night uninterrupted.
 Sound pie in the sky?

-Trust me it isn’t and it’ll be the best decision you’ve ever made.
+Trust me, it isn’t.
+Buying this book will be one of the best parenting decisions you’ll make.
 The basic method involves feeding your baby every 2.5 to 3 hours with a full feed.

-The child will probably cry to get themselves settled, but by 3 months will go to sleep without crying and will wake up happily.
+Babies may cry initially to help put themselves to sleep, but by 3 months will go to sleep without crying and will wake up happily.
 Well rested children play better, learn better and are generally better behaved.

 By having your child follow a flexible routine they will receive the benefits of order and structure and the results will be obvious.

 The authors say that other parents will comment “your child is so sweet” and “your child is so well behaved.”

 First time parents will often hear “wait until your second child…”.
 But having good children is not a coincidence, it is the result of your effort and discipline.